ArthurYdalgo/laravext/docs/configuration.md

 ## Router url intended is enabled (router_url_intended_is_enabled) <!-- {docsify-ignore} -->

 By default this is set to `env('LARAVEXT_ROUTER_URL_INTENDED_IS_ENABLED', true)`.
-This is used to set wether or not this will be included in the laravext prop.
+This is used to set wether or not the `url.intended` value from the session will be pulled from the session and included in the laravext prop.
 This can be used by the [visit function](/tools/visit) in the client to redirect the user to the intended url after a successful login.
 You can change this to `true` or `false` if you want to enable or disable the url intended.
 Additionally, the `visit` function will also accept a `options.redirectToUrlIntended` to define wether or not the user should be redirected to the intended url after a successful login (by default, this is set to `true`).

 ## Strand id length (strand_id_length) <!-- {docsify-ignore} -->

 By default this is set to `64`.
-This is used to generate the a random id for each strand section that is rendered in the blade view.
-Honestly, I did this out of paranoia, because it's not used for anything whatsoever at the moment.
-You can change this to any number you want, as long as it's a valid integer.
+This is used to generate the a random id for each strand section that is rendered in the blade view, this is used internally for hydration purposes.
+You can change this to any number you want, as long as it's a valid number, just make sure it's long enough to avoid collisions.

 ## File extensions (file_extensions) <!-- {docsify-ignore} -->